CSNW/data-manager/README.md

 }
 ```

-## Compiled
+## Macros

-In addition to the table and query operations, there are some convenience methods that are part of data-manager that are compiled client-side (using `new Function(...)`) into performant functions that approach hand-written code.
+In addition to the table and query operations, there are some convenience macros that are part of data-manager that are compiled at build time (using babel-plugin-macros) into performant functions that rival hand-written code.
 These methods are optional and are not part of the standard import for data-manager.

+Usage:

+1. Add `babel-plugin-macros` as a dev-dependency
+2. Add `"plugins": ["macros"]` to .babelrc (see [macros docs](https://github.com/kentcdodds/babel-plugin-macros/blob/master/other/docs/user.md) for alternatives)

 ### cast